enzo-project/enzo-dev/doc/manual/source/parameters/starform.rst

 	9  - Massive Black Hole (MBH) particles insertion by hand / Kim et al. (2010) 10 - Population III stellar tracers
 	11 - Molecular hydrogen regulated star formation
+	13 - Cen & Ostriker (1992) stochastic star formation with kinetic feedback
+             / Simpson et al. (2015)

 ``StarParticleFeedback`` (external)
-    This parameter works the same way as ``StarParticleCreation`` but only is valid for ``StarParticleCreation`` method = 0, 1, 2, 7 and 8 because methods 3, 5 and 9
+    This parameter works the same way as ``StarParticleCreation`` but only is valid for ``StarParticleCreation`` method = 0, 1, 2, 7, 8 and 13 because methods 3, 5 and 9
     use the radiation transport module and ``Star_*.C`` routines to calculate the feedback, 4 has explicit feedback and 10 does not use feedback.
 Default: 0.